abdulapopoola/Stream/api/documentation.md

 ## toArray()
 Constructs an array containing the elements of a finite stream

- returns {Array} An array containing the elements of the stream
+ returns {Array} A array containing the elements of the stream

 **Kind**: global function
 <a name="add"></a>